Le Chiffre

-Novel biography
+Novel

 In the 1953 novel Casino Royale, Le Chiffre, alias "Die Nummer", "Mr. Number", "Herr Ziffer" and other translations of "The Number", "The Numeral", "The Figure", "The Cipher", or "The Code" in various languages, is the paymaster of the "Syndicat des Ouvriers d'Alsace" (French for "Alsatian Workmen's Union"), a SMERSH-controlled trade union.

 He is first encountered as an inmate of the Dachau displaced persons camp in the US zone of Allied-occupied Germany in June 1945, where he displayed (possibly simulated) mutism and amnesia.
 He gained back speech capability and was transferred to Alsace-Lorraine and Strasbourg (due to some mention he made of them) three months later on a stateless passport.
 There he adopts the name Le Chiffre because as he claims, he is "only a number on a passport".
 Not much else is really known about Le Chiffre's background or where he comes from, except for educated guesses based on his description:

-Height 1,73 m.
-Weight 114,3 kg.
+Height 1,73m [1.73 m].
+Weight 114,3kg [114.3 kglb].
 Complexion very pale.
 Clean-shaven.
 Hair red-brown, 'en brosse.'
 Eyes very dark brown with whites showing all round iris.
 Small, rather feminine mouth.
 False teeth of expensive quality.
 Ears small, with large lobes, indicating some Jewish blood.
 Hands small, well-tended, hirsute.
 Feet small.
 Racially, subject is probably a mixture of Mediterranean with Prussian or Polish strains.
 Dresses well and meticulously, generally in dark double-breasted suits.
 Smokes incessantly Caporals, using a denicotinizing holder.
 At frequent intervals inhales from benzedrine inhaler.
 Voice soft and even.
 Bilingual in French and English.
 Good German.
 Traces of Marseillais accent.
 Smiles infrequently.
 Does not laugh.

 Habits: Mostly expensive, but discreet.
 Large sexual appetites.
 Flagellant.
 Expert driver of fast cars.
 Adept with small arms and other forms of personal combat, including knives.
 Carries three Eversharp razor blades, in hatband, heel of left shoe, and cigarette case.
 Knowledge of accountancy and mathematics.
 Fine gambler.